hashicorp/packer/website/source/docs/builders/hyperv-iso.html.markdown

     server to be on one port, make this minimum and maximum port the same.
     By default the values are 8000 and 9000, respectively.

--   `ip_address_timeout` (string) - The time to wait after creating the initial virtual machine and waiting for an ip address before assuming there is an error in the process.
-    The value of this should be a duration.
-Examples are "5s" and "1m30s" which will cause Packer to wait five seconds and one minute 30 seconds, respectively.
-If this isn't specified, the default is 10 seconds.

 -   `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
     Packer will try these in order.
 If anything goes wrong attempting to download or while downloading a single URL, it will move on to the next.
 All URLs